-The employment agreements with our named executive officers, Messrs.
-Capel, Story, Richards, and Howell, and Ms. Pinne, were amended in 2018, to eliminate, as a constructive termination event, the Company's insolvency or filing for bankruptcy following a change in control, consistent with good governance practices.
+In October 2018, each of our NEOs, Messrs.
+Capel, Story, Richards, and Howell, and Ms. Pinne, entered into a new employment agreement with the Company substantially the same in substance to their previous employment agreement, which had been amended earlier in the year to eliminate, as a constructive termination event, the Company's insolvency or filing for bankruptcy following a change in control, consistent with good governance practices.
+The NEOs' employment agreements are substantially identical, except for their job titles and their stated specific annual base salaries and bonus target amounts.

-Each agreement continues to provide that the named executive officer will be (i) paid an annual base salary, (ii) eligible for an annual performance-based bonus, (iii) eligible for equity awards that reflect their Company position, duties, and responsibilities, (iv) eligible to participate in all other benefit plans, programs, and arrangements generally available to executives of the Company, (v) provided an indemnification agreement, under which the Company will indemnify the executive to the full extent permitted by law with respect to any claim arising out of the executive's service as an officer, director, or employee of the Company, and (vi) covered by a director and officers liability insurance policy.
+Each agreement continues to provide that the NEO will be (i) paid an annual base salary, (ii) eligible for an annual performance-based bonus, (iii) eligible for equity awards that reflect their Company position, duties, and responsibilities, (iv) eligible to participate in all other benefit plans, programs, and arrangements generally available to executives of the Company, (v) provided an indemnification agreement, under which the Company will indemnify the executive to the full extent permitted by law with respect to any claim arising out of the executive's service as an officer, director, or employee of the Company, and (vi) covered by a director and officers liability insurance policy.
 As set forth in the agreements, the minimum annual base salaries of Messrs.
-Capel, Story, Richards, and Howell, and Ms. Pinne, are \$475,000, \$360,000, \$283,000, \$265,000, and \$240,000, respectively.
-Each named executive officer's annual base salary is subject to increases at the discretion of the Board or Compensation Committee.
+Capel, Story, Richards, and Howell, and Ms. Pinne, are \$575,000, \$402,000, \$320,000, \$323,000, and \$252,150, respectively.
+Each NEO's annual base salary is subject to increases at the discretion of the Board or Compensation Committee.

-Each agreement further provides that the named executive officer or the Company may terminate that officer's employment at any time.
-If the Company terminates the named executive officer's employment for reasons other than death, disability, or "cause" (as defined in the agreement) or if there is a "constructive termination" of the executive officer's employment (as defined in the agreement), the officer will be entitled to certain severance payments and benefits.
-Those payments and benefits are described below in the section entitled Potential Payments upon Termination, and that section also contains an estimate of the potential payments and benefits payable under these arrangements as of the end of 2017.
+Each agreement further provides that the NEO or the Company may terminate that officer's employment at any time.
+If the Company terminates the NEO's employment for reasons other than death, disability, or "cause" (as defined in the agreement) or if there is a "constructive termination" of the executive officer's employment (as defined in the agreement), the officer will be entitled to certain severance payments and benefits.
+Those payments and benefits are described below in the section entitled Potential Payments upon Termination, and that section also contains an estimate of the potential payments and benefits payable under these arrangements as of the end of 2018.

-In general, severance payments to a named executive officer are limited such that they will not receive any "parachute payment" as described in Sections 280G and 4999 of the Internal Revenue Code.
-The named executive officer is required to provide the Company with a general release of all claims to receive any severance payments or benefits.
+In general, severance payments to a NEO are limited such that they will not receive any "parachute payment" as described in Sections 280G and 4999 of the Internal Revenue Code.
+The NEO is required to provide the Company with a general release of all claims to receive any severance payments or benefits.

-The agreements contain provisions requiring the named executive officer to protect the proprietary and confidential information of the Company.
-In addition, for a period of 12 months after termination of employment for any reason (or, if later, the last date any severance payments are due), the named executive officer agrees not to solicit the Company's customers or solicit or hire away the Company's employees and is prohibited from performing duties of the type performed for the Company for a competing business owned by any of a designated group of companies.
-The named executive officer also agrees to assign to the Company all patents, inventions, copyrights, and other intellectual property developed by them in the course of their employment.
+The agreements contain provisions requiring the NEO to protect the proprietary and confidential information of the Company.
+In addition, for a period of 12 months after termination of employment for any reason (or, if later, the last date any severance payments are due), the NEO agrees not to solicit the Company's customers or solicit or hire away the Company's employees and is prohibited from performing duties of the type performed for the Company for a competing business owned by any of a designated group of companies.
+The NEO also agrees to assign to the Company all patents, inventions, copyrights, and other intellectual property developed by them in the course of their employment.